Honorary Research Professor

 Fredericton

 In 2006–2007, the George Frederick Clarke Artifact Collection, one of the largest and best documented avocational archaeology collections in New Brunswick, was donated to UNB by the family of Dr. G.F.
 Clarke.
 Dr. Black and colleagues have developed this collection, comprised of 2700 pieces of material culture and associated notes and records, for research, teaching, display and public outreach activities.
-Most recently, he contributed to the publication of the fourth edition of G.F.
+Dr. Black contributed artifact descriptions and an afterword to the fourth edition of G.F.
 Clarke’s book, Someone Before Us.

-Since retiring in 2016, Dr. Black has continued publishing on coastal archaeology, including a monograph on intertidal archaeology in the Quoddy Region and a book chapter on lithic material assemblages from the Bliss Islands.
-He also recently published on a Late Archaic period artifact cache from the interior of Peskotomuhkati traditional territory.
+Since retiring from teaching in 2016, Dr. Black has continued publishing on coastal archaeology, including a monograph on intertidal assemblages from the Quoddy Region and chapters on lithic materials from the Bliss Islands sites and sea mammal remains in the Maritimes archaeological record.
+He also contributed to a paper on the zooarchaeology of green sea urchins.
+In addition, he has continued his collaborations with avocational artifact collections, publishing a paper on an Archaic period cache from the interior of Peskotomuhkati traditional territory and contributing to a poster on Late Archaic period artifacts from central New Brunswick.

 Dr. Black's 2004 monograph, Living Close to the Ledge: Prehistoric Human Ecology of the Bliss Islands is available by request.
 Please email Dr. Black directly to obtain a copy.